 For example, you could be responsible for the animal’s acts if you rent a horse for an outing, transport animals or operate a livestock exchange.

-How can I avoid responsability?
+How can I avoid responsibility?

 Generally, if you own or are taking care of an animal, you are responsible for any damage the animal causes.
 Even if you take precautions, like posting signs warning that your dog is dangerous, or putting a leash on it, you are still responsible as the owner or custodian of the animal.

-- the victim’s fault
+- The victim’s fault.

 - The victim could be found at fault if he did not take basic, reasonable precautions when dealing with unpredictable animals (by provoking an animal, trying to scare it, not taking necessary precautions, etc.).

-- the fault of a third party
+- The fault of a third party.

-- an event or series of events considered to be an act of God (beyond human control) or fortuitous (unpredictable)
+- An event or series of events considered to be an act of God (beyond human control) or fortuitous (unpredictable).

 My neighbour’s dog bit my child.
 What do I have to prove to hold the owner responsible?